AshkanHagh/lms/README.md

-# Magic Learning
+# Lms
 ## [Version 1.0](https://magiclearning.up.railway.app/)

 ## Overview

-Magic Learning API is a robust RESTful service built to power a Learning Management System (LMS) where students can register, explore, and enroll in various courses.
-The API supports two primary methods of course access: individual course purchase and subscription-based access.
-This API is crafted using modern technologies to ensure scalability, high performance, and secure transactions.
+The Lms API powers a Learning Management System, providing students with features like course registration, subscription-based access, and progress tracking.
+Built with scalability, performance, and security in mind,

 ## Key Features